Advanced search

 5. How to store Melphalan

-Melphalan tablets contain a medicine called melphalan.
-This belongs to a group of medicines called cytotoxics (also called chemotherapy).
-Melphalan is used to treat cancer.
+Melphalan tablets contain a medicine called melphalanwhich belongs to a group of medicines called cytotoxics (also called chemotherapy) and is used to treat certain types of cancer.
 It works by reducing the number of abnormal cells your body makes.

 • Multiple myeloma - a type of cancer that develops from cells in the bone marrow called plasma cells.
 Plasma cells help to fight infection and disease by producing antibodies